XAMPPRocky/tokei/CONTRIBUTING.md

 ```

 # Tests
-A test file is required with language additions.The file should
+A test file is required with language additions.
+The file should
 contain every variant comments and quotes, as well as a comment
 at the top of the file containing the manually verified lines,
 code, comments, blanks e.g.
 `// 39 lines 32 code 2 comments 5 blanks`.
+The comment should use
+the syntax of the language you're testing.
 A good example of a
 test file is [`tests/data/rust.rs`].

 ```rust